 There was a park in the town in Virginia where I used to live that had been a railroad track that was turned into a walking path.
 At one place near that track was a historic turntable where cargo trains might be unloaded so that they could be added to later trains or trains headed in the opposite direction.
 This is a technology that is no longer used but it is an example of how technology changes and evolves over time.

-There are people who write about SEO who have insisted that Google uses a technology called Latent Semantic Indexing to index content on the Web, but make those claims without any proof to back them up.
-I thought it might be helpful to explore that technology and its sources in more detail.
+I thought it might be helpful to explore Latent Semantic Indexing and its sources in more detail.
 It is a technology that was invented before the Web was around, to index the contents of document collections that don’t change much.
-LSI might be like the railroad turntables that used to be used on railroad lines.
+Latent Semantic Indexing (LSI) might be like the railroad turntables that used to be used on railroad lines.

 One of Microsoft’s researchers and search engineers, Susan Dumais was an inventor behind a technology referred to as Latent Semantic Indexing which she worked on developing at Bell Labs.
 There are links on her home page that provide access to many of the technologies that she worked upon while performing research at Microsoft which are very informative and provide many insights into how search engines perform different tasks.
 Spending time with them is highly recommended.

 She performed earlier research before joining Microsoft at Bell Labs, including writing about Indexing by Latent Semantic Analysis.
-She was also granted a patent as a co-inventor on the process.
+She was also granted a patent as a co-inventor on the Latent Semantic Indexing process.
 Note that this patent was filed in April of 1989, and was published in August of 1992.
 The World Wide Web didn’t go live until August 1991.
-The LSI patent is:
+The Latent Semantic Indexing (LSI) patent is:

 Computer information retrieval using latent semantic structure